rgyani/system-design-examples/api-rate-limiter.md

     * Tokens are added at a fixed rate.
     * Each request consumes a token.
 If the bucket is empty, the request is denied.

+    ```code
+    Bucket capacity: 100 tokens
+    Refill rate:     10 tokens/second
+    Burst allowed:   Up to 100 simultaneous requests if bucket is full
+    ```

     **Advantages:**
     * Smooth handling of bursts within limits.
+    * Memory-efficient: only two values (token count, last refill timestamp) per client.
+    * Widely used in production (e.g., AWS API Gateway, Stripe).

 2. Leaky Bucket:

     **How It Works:**
-    * Requests are enqueued in a "bucket."
+    * Requests are enqueued in a FIFO queue "the bucket"
-    * The bucket processes requests at a fixed rate.
     * Overflowing requests are rejected.
+    * **A background process drains request** from a fixed `leaked_rate`

+    ```code
+    Queue size:   50 requests
+    Leak rate:    5 requests/second
+    Result:       Requests always exit at exactly 5/sec regardless of input
+    ```

     **Advantages:**
     * Enforces a constant request rate, smoothing bursts.
+    * Prevents upstream spikes from propagating.

+    **Disadvantages:**
+    * **Queued requests experience latency** even when the system is not overloaded.
+    * A sudden legitimate burst will cause many requests to queue rather than be served immediately.
+    * Extra processor for Queue management adds implementation complexity.

-3. Fixed Window:
+4. Fixed Window:

    **How It Works:**
-    * Counts requests in fixed intervals (e.g., per minute).
+    * Time is divided into fixed intervals (e.g., each minute from :00 to :59).
-    * Resets at the end of the interval.
+    * A counter tracks requests in the current window.
+    * The counter resets when the window rolls over.

+    ```code
+    Window:   [12:00:00 – 12:59:59]  →  counter resets at 13:00:00
+    Limit:    100 requests per window
+    ```

     **Advantages:**
     * Simple to implement.
+    * Low memory overhead: one counter per client per window.

     **Disadvantages:**
-    * Susceptible to bursts near window boundaries.
+    * **Boundary burst vulnerability:** A client can send 100 requests at 12:59:59 and 100 more at 13:00:00, effectively doubling the limit within a two-second span.

-4. Sliding Window:
+5. Sliding Window:

     **How It Works:**
-    * Tracks requests using a rolling time window.
-    * Counts requests in the last N seconds.
+    * A timestamped log of every request is maintained per client.
+    * On each incoming request, the system removes all entries older than the window duration and counts the remaining entries against the limit.
+    * So unlike Fixed Window: Instead of a window that snaps to the clock, it's a window that follows the current moment.
+It always asks: "how many requests happened in the last 60 seconds?" — not "in this calendar minute."

+    ```code
+    Window:   60 seconds
+    Limit:    100 requests
+    Action:   At each request, evict entries with timestamp < (now - 60s), then count
+    ```

     **Advantages:**
     * More accurate than fixed window for boundary issues.

+   **Disadvantages**
+   * High memory usage: stores one log entry per request per client.